zsmeng9/ContourApp/README.md

 # ContourApp
 Contour Web App

-Local Deployment:
+Local Deployment via Terminal:

-1) clone respository
+1) clone respository by typing the following into terminal: git clone {repo}

-2) cd ContourApp/app
+2) Change directories into the application by typing: cd ContourApp/app

-3) source bin/activate
+3) Now, setup the virtual environment of local dependencies (ie. Flask, etc): source bin/activate

-4) run: python contour.py
+4) Run the application by typing the following into terminal: python contour.py

-The webapp should be up at localhost:5000
+Open a web browser and navigate to localhost:5000